Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Knowledge sharing

 Alberta's investment in CCUS will also help make CCUS technologies more accessible.
 Both funded projects are required to share technical information and lessons learned.
 This will help future CCUS projects from around the world benefit from the lessons learned in Alberta.
-These reports are provided to the Government of Alberta, and the Government of Alberta has obtained a licence or other authorization for use of the reports.
-See Alberta's CCS Knowledge Sharing Program records, which include a disclaimer and full terms and conditions of use.
+These reports are provided to Alberta’s government and it has obtained a licence or other authorization for use of the reports.
+See Alberta's carbon capture and storage knowledge sharing program records, which include a disclaimer and full terms and conditions of use.

-Separate records are available by year for both the Quest and Alberta Carbon Trunk Line (ACTL) projects.
+Separate records are available by year for both the Quest and Alberta Carbon Trunk Line projects.

 Grants and additional funding